 Blue smoke, is coming from my exhaust.

 - You may have a clogged air filter.
-If the air filter is not clogged, there may be a problem; with a sensor controlling the vehicles fuel injection.
-If your vehicle has a carburetor then, the choke plate may be stuck or you may have, a vacuum leak.
+If the air filter is not clogged, there may be a problem with; a sensor controlling the vehicles fuel injection.
+If your vehicle has a carburetor, the choke plate may be stuck or you may have, a vacuum leak.

 Your Engine, Lacks Power